 Increasing the JVM heap memory larger than recommended values in an attempt to improve performance is not recommended.
 This actually can have the opposite effect, causing the operating system to thrash needlessly.

-Unless you have evidence that a max heap of 4GB is consistently utilized and/or there are frequent lengthy garbage collection pauses that cannot be explained by software bugs, then do set max heap size larger than 4GB.
+Unless you have evidence that a max heap of 4GB is consistently utilized and/or there are frequent lengthy garbage collection pauses that cannot be explained by software bugs, then do not set max heap size larger than 4GB.

 General Memory Guidelines

 - set minimum heap should always equal set maximum heap

 - minimum MaxDirectMemory size 2GB